bruvellu/terebratalia-wnts/wnt.md

 # Figures

 ![Orthology assignment of *Terebratalia transversa* Wnt genes.
-Best-scoring tree of a Maximum likelihood phylogenetic analysis using the amino acid sequences of known metazoan Wnt genes.
+Best-scoring tree of a maximum likelihood phylogenetic analysis using the amino acid sequences of known metazoan Wnt genes.
 The color-coding represents different Wnt subfamilies and the numbers show the support values of individual branches.
 *Terebratalia transversa* (Tt) orthologs are outlined by a box.
 The other species are *Branchiostoma floridae* (Bf), *Capitella teleta* (Ct), *Drosophila melanogaster* (Dm), *Homo sapiens* (Hs), *Lingula anatina* (La), *Lottia gigantea* (Lg), *Platynereis dumerilii* (Pd), *Saccoglossus kowalevskii* (Sk), and *Tribolium castaneum* (Tc).